AirgoAtlasAI/atlasai/README.md

   Another logic that is built into some modules is that all related input files are placed in the same directory.
 Given  working directory, the input files are autofilled.

   ![autofill](assets/images/general_autofill_wdir.png)

+### About us
+AirGo develops innovative lightweight technologies for demanding applications in various industries. https://www.airgodesign.com/company

+### The EV Industry

+The demand for battery power, measured in gigawatt-hours, is expected to grow from 185 GWh in 2020 to 2,035 GWh by 2030, representing an 11-fold increase, with nearly 90% of the demand from transportation alone.
+Lithium-ion is the most dominant rechargeable battery technology, accounting for just over 40% of the global revenue share in 2022, driven mostly by its use in the EV industry.

+Over the years, metals have dominated the market for EV battery cases owing to their advantages, such as being extremely robust and impact-resistant, high-temperature tolerance, flame-retardant, and affordable.
+However, in recent years, the penetration of composite battery cases has been growing at a rapid pace owing to factors such as lighter weight, high production rate, and to a certain extent, higher mechanical performance compared to metals.

+AirGo is looking into composite battery enclosures for the rapidly emerging short/medium-haul electric aircraft market, i.e., a combination of commercial urban air mobility vehicles (UAVs, eVTOLs, etc.) (e.g., E-hang EH216-S, Xpeng AeroHT, etc.) and larger regional/private jets e-aircraft such as COMAC ARJ21, Heart airspace’s ES-30, Energia Electric (E9-FE), etc. This market was valued at $9 billion in 2022, with a 20% CAGR, and has the prospect to reach $67 billion by 2033.

+Atlas-AI provide the necessary tools for the job.

+---

 ## Contact Us